cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

         name:"AddScreen"

 ```
 The following is for the UI for the login screen.
+The login screen should allow the user to type in personal information to log in.
+Also, there is a button `Register Here` to guide the user to the register if the user hasn't had an account yet.
 It looks like this:
 <img src = "https://github.com/cathymonkey/Unit_3/blob/main/iEat_foodStockApp/login.png" width = "720" height = "560">

 Figure 5.
 Login Screen